Zwapgrid/examples/Marketplace/dotnet/README.md

 3. Encrypt connection id together with the one-time code by using your public key from `api/v1/me/public-key`.
 4. Concatenate and embed URL for zwapstore by base URL 'https://app.zwapgrid.com/zwapstore' and adding query parameters as follows:
  - `otc` (Required): The one-time code.
- - `orgno` (Required): Organization number of the users company.
+ - `companyId` (Required): Company identifier of the users company (Organization number in case of Swedish company).
- - `name` (Required on first use of orgNo): The name of the users company.
+ - `name` (Required on first use of companyId): The name of the users company.
 Will become the name of the company in Zwapgrid.
- - `email` (Required on first use of orgNo): An email to the user.
+ - `email` (Required on first use of companyId): An email to the user.
 Will become contact email of the created user in Zwapgrid.
 The user will **NOT** receive any notification about this.
- - `tenancyName` (Optinal, but recommended on first use of orgNo): Zwapgrid id of the users company.
+ - `tenancyName` (Optinal, but recommended on first use of companyId): Zwapgrid id of the users company.
 This will become the sub-domain of the Zwapgrid account, i.e. passing `zwapgrid-ab` will create a Zwapgrid account at `zwapgrid-ab.zwapgrid.com`.
 Subdomain formatting rules therefore apply.
 Recommended to use email domain if corporate or url-safe company name.
 If omitted will use url-safe company name.
  - `sourceConnectionId` (Optional but recommended, required if hideSource is true): The connection id.
 If omitted, the user will have to enter their own credentials.
  - `source` (Optional but recommended, required if hideSource is true): The system key for the source system.
 Generally your system key.
 If omitted, the user will have to select the source system.
  -  `export.connection.{parameter}` (Optional) Could be used to send the source credentials in plain text.